rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/understand_cv.rst

-  `Fitness` is the way to refer to the selected metric, but this is calculated as the average of all the candidates of the current generation, this means that if there are 10 different set of hyperparameters, the `fitness` value, is the average score of those 10 evaluated candidates, the same goes for the others metrics.
+  `Fitness` is the way to refer to the selected metric, but this is calculated as the average of all the candidates of the current generation, this means that if there are 10 different set of hyperparameters, the `fitness` value, is the average score of those 10 evaluated candidates, the same goes for the other metrics.

-* Now it creates new sets (generation) of hyperparameters, those are created by combining the last generation with different strategies, those strategies depends on the selected :mod:`~sklearn_genetic.algorithms`.
+* Now it creates new sets (generations) of hyperparameters, those are created by combining the last generation with different strategies, those strategies depends on the selected :mod:`~sklearn_genetic.algorithms`.

-* It repeats the step 2, 3 and 4 until the number of generations is met, or until a callbacks stops the process.
+* It repeats steps 2, 3 and 4 until the number of generations are met, or until callbacks stop the process.

-* At the end, the algorithm selects the best hyperparameters, as the one set that got the best individual cross validation scoring.
+* At the end, the algorithm selects the best hyperparameters, as the set that got the best individual cross validation scoring.

-Those steps could be represented like this, each line represents one of several possible natural process like mating, crossover, selection and mutation:
+Those steps could be represented like this, each line represents one of several possible natural processes like mating, crossover, selection and mutation:

 .. image:: ../images/genetic_cv.png

-Inside each Set, the cross validation takes place, for example using 5-Folds strategy
+Inside each set, the cross validation takes place, for example using 5-Folds strategy

 .. image:: ../images/k-folds.png